IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 git clone https://github.com/IBM/openshift-workshop-was.git
 ```

-### Rebuild and deploy the traditional WebSphere application
+### Build and deploy the traditional WebSphere application

 Change to the lab's directory:
 ```